rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Boolean-And-Equality-Operators.md

 boolean y = !x // Not True: False
 ```
 ## Equality Operators
 Equality operators are used to create conditions.
-You can
-check if two variables are equivalent, not equivalent, or if one is greater than the other.
+You can check if two variables are equivalent, not equivalent, or if one is greater than the other.
+Equality operators will *evaulate* to either `true` or `false`

 **These operators are often used on Booleans, Integers, and Doubles**
 * `x != y`
   * If `x` does not equal `y`: will evaluate to `true`
 * `x == y`
   * if `x` equals `y`: will evaluate to `true`

 **These operators are often used on Integers and Doubles.**